 At each reporting period, the Company evaluates future cash flows associated with its acquired territories as well as the associated discount rate used to calculate the fair value of its contingent consideration.
 These cash flows represent the Company's best estimate of the future projections of the relevant territories over the same period as the related intangible asset, which is typically 40 years.
 The discount rate represents the Company's weighted average cost of capital at the reporting date for which the fair value calculation is being performed.
 Changes in business conditions or other events could materially change both the projections of future cash flows and the discount rate used in the calculation of the fair value of contingent consideration.
-These changes could materially impact the fair value of the related contingent consideration.
-Changes in the fair value of the acquisition related contingent consideration are included in "Other income (expense)" on the Consolidated Statements of Operations.
+These changes could materially impact the fair value of the related contingent consideration are included in "Other income (expense)" on the Consolidated Statements of Operations.
 The Company will adjust the fair value of the acquisition related contingent consideration over a period of time consistent with the life of the related distribution rights asset subsequent to acquisition.